dutch-dwellings/dutch-dwelling-database/README.md

 - make an option to have setup.py run without any input (and possibly without output, the UNIX-way)
 - make setup.py run idempotently
 - take table names used in the creation of tables from .env
+- normalize the database tables, and improve naming